-6.1 2016 Traffic Records Assessment Summary
+6.1 2022 Traffic Records Assessment Summary

-In 2016 the ATRCC requested and participated in a Traffic Records Assessment conducted by the National Highway Traffic Safety Administration (NHTSA) Technical Assessment Team.
-Unlike the previous Traffic Records Assessment conducted in 2011, a team did not visit the state, but instead measured how well Alaska's Traffic Records compared against the ideal as defined by the NHTSA through a series of questions and answers.
-The questions and answers are outlined in the Traffic Records Program Assessment Advisory.
+In 2021 the ATRCC requested and participated in a Traffic Records Assessment conducted by the National Highway Traffic Safety Administration (NHTSA) Technical Assessment Team in 2022.
+A team did not visit the state but measured how well Alaska's Traffic Records compared against the ideal as defined by the NHTSA through a series of questions and answers which are outline in the Traffic Records Program Assessment Advisory.
 The assessment examined each of the following traffic records modules:

-- Traffic Records Coordinating Committee Management; - Strategic Planning;
+- Traffic Records Coordinating Committee Management;

+- Strategic Planning;

 - Crash Data;

 - Vehicle Data;

 - Driver Data;

 - Roadway Data;

 - Citation / Adjudication Data;

-- EMS / Injury Surveillance Data; and

-- Data Use and Integration.
+- EMS / Injury Surveillance Data; and - Data Use and Integration.